metric-space-ai/metric/modules/correlation/README.md

 ## Overview

+Module offers functions
+to calculate a correlation coefficient of two metric spaces and thus to determine the dependency of two arbitrary data sets.
+METRIC | CORRELATION is used to find relations between metric spaces at all.

-Uses MGC (Multiscale Graph Correlation) as correlation coefficient to find nonlinear dependencies in data sets.
+Use MGC (Multiscale Graph Correlation) as correlation coefficient to find nonlinear dependencies in data sets.
 It is optimized for small data set sizes.

 *Multiscale Graph Correlation, Bridgeford, Eric W and Shen, Censheng and Wang, Shangsi and Vogelstein, Joshua,